 Shifting duties have been left to a SRAM NX Eagle 12-speed drivetrain.
 The 11-50 tooth cassette is paired with a 36-tooth chainring attached to 165mm cranks.
 Slowing and stopping this heavyweight bike has been tasked to a set of Shimano M6120 4-piston hydraulic disc brakes with 203mm rotors front and rear.
 While not particularly fancy, these brakes, especially the big rotors, do an excellent job controlling the speeds this bike can travel.

 The Rail 9.7 rolls on a set of 29-inch Bontrager Line Comp 30 alloy wheels with a 30mm inner rim width.
 A pair of 2.6-inch wide Bontrager XR5 Team Issue tires are mounted to those rims and are tubeless-ready.
 The XR5 tires have a moderately aggressive and highly versatile tread and are ready for just about anything.

-Te Rail 9.7 is a fun, well-rounded electric mountain bike that has a lot going for it.
+The Rail 9.7 is a fun, well-rounded electric mountain bike that has a lot going for it.
 This longer travel 29er has a powerful Bosch motor and a 625Wh battery capacity that gives it an impressive distance range.
 Its power output is strong, with 4 output levels to suit your needs and terrain.
-It rallies uphill with ease, and prefers a powerful point and shoot approach.
+It rallies uphill with ease, and prefers a powerful point-and-shoot approach.
 It's also a confident and planted descender with all the modern geometry touches and flip-chip adjustable geometry to match your preferences.
 We found its display and controls to be a bit quirky and there was a disconcerting rattle coming from the battery or motor while riding over the chatter.
-That said, the Rail was a blast to ride, and we feel it's a sleek looking and versatile ride that is worthy of consideration.
+That said, the Rail was a blast to ride, and we feel it's a sleek-looking and versatile ride that is worthy of consideration.

 — Jeremy Benson, Joshua Hutchens, Chris McNamara